 DOCTORAL RESEARCH COURSES (PH.D.
-IN ETHICAL LEADERSHIP & ED.D IN LEADERSHIP and INNOVATION)
+IN ETHICAL LEADERSHIP & ED.D IN LEADERSHIP and INNOVATION) (All courses 3 credits unless otherwise specified)

 DIS 897 Dissertation Experience

 (Non-Credit)

 This non-credit/non-tuition/non-fee collaboration experience is designed to provide opportunity for doctoral students to actively and exclusively engage their dissertation committee members in a virtual environment.
 All dissertation benchmark documentation for DIS 890 - DIS 895 is housed in this collaboration space, and not in the respective DIS Benchmark, as the student progresses through their dissertation writing experience